2024 PSI Mid-Career KT Fellow at the Starting Line: Passing the Baton to Dr. Venkatesh Thiruganasambandamoorthy

 Knowledge translation research aims at transitioning research discoveries to the real world to improve health outcomes.
 The PSI Graham Farquharson Knowledge Translation Fellowship – valued at $300,000 for over two or three years – helps protect a promising new clinician investigator’s research time, allowing the Fellow to undertake high-impact translational research in Ontario.

-About Dr. Daniel McIsaac
+About Dr. Carolyn Snider

 About the PSI Mid-Career Knowledge Translation Fellowship